petegleeson/dont-really/README.md

 # dont-really

-A convenient way to publish to and add packages from a local npm registry.
+Easily publish throwaway versions of a package to a local npm registry.

 ## The problem